The American Association of Physics Teachers, Incorporated

 The name of this corporation shall be The American Association of Physics Teachers, Incorporated (the "Association").

-Section 2.01.
+Section II.1.
 Purposes.
 The purpose of the Association shall be the advancement of the teaching of physics and the furtherance of an appreciation for the role of physics in our culture.

-Section 2.02.
+Section II.2.
 Nondiscrimination.
 The Association shall not discriminate on the basis of race, religion, color, national origin, gender, sexual orientation, age, or disability.

-Section 3.01.
+Section III.1.
 Members.
-The classes of membership shall include regular members, student members, emeritus members, and sustaining members.
+The classes of membership shall include professional members, student members, retired members, and partners.
 Any additional classes of membership may be established by the Board and specified in a separate resolution.
-The privileges of voting and of holding elective office shall be limited to regular, retired, and emeritus members.
-Any reference in these By-Laws to a vote of the members shall be deemed to refer to the regular, retired, and emeritus members only.
+The privileges of voting and of holding elective office shall be limited to professional and retired members.
+Student members of AAPT have the privilege to vote but not to hold elective office.
+Any reference in these By-Laws to a vote of the members shall be deemed to refer to the student, professional, and retired members only.
 The Association is authorized to collect dues from its members.
 The dues, privileges, designation, qualifications, characteristics and subclasses of each class of membership shall be set forth in one or more resolutions of the Board.
+NOTE: Current emeritus members retain emeritus status and have all rights and privileges of retired members.

-Section 3.02.
+Section III.2.
 Annual Meeting.
 The annual meeting of the Association shall be held on a date to be determined annually by the Board, at such place as may be designated by the Board.

 Board of Directors